KrabCode/Sketches/readme/GUIManual.md

 - The undo and redo arrows allow you to go back and forward in changes to the gui state.
     - hotkeys CTRL+Z and CTRL+Y
     - The buttons are crossed-out when they can go no further
-- The save button on the right saves the current state to a file inside the data/gui folder
+- The diskette button on the right saves the current state to a file inside the data/gui folder
     - hotkey CTRL+S
     - The sketch attempts to load the most recent state the first time gui() is called.
     - If you don't register a control element by the first time gui() is called, its previous settings will not be loaded.
+        - Beware of loops that are controlled by a slider and whose default number of iterations is 0, setting it to 1 allows any sliders inside to be loaded.
     - If you saved some values that break your sketch you can restore everything to default by deleting the file from your data/gui folder

 ## Control elements